nextflow-io/nextflow/docs/mail.md

 ### Basic mail

-The mail attributes are specified as named parameters or providing an equivalent associative array as argument.
+The mail attributes are specified as named parameters or an equivalent map.
 For example:

 ```groovy
 sendMail(